 And the winner is…

-If you hadn’t already guessed, I would say right now that Georgia is the place to go – it is the easiest to visit, has the most developed tourist infrastructure, some of the friendliest people and the widest variety of sights and activities.
+If you hadn’t already guessed, I would say right now that Georgia is the place to go in the Caucasus – it is the easiest to visit, has the most developed tourist infrastructure, some of the friendliest people and the widest variety of sights and activities.
 At this point, it does not yet feel overrun with tourists, but get there fast as it likely won’t be long before the secret is out!